How to Take Your Pressure Washing Business to the Next Level

 2) Make Business Continuity Plans that Account for the Worst Case Scenario:

 No business can expect to remain fully operational during an emergency.
-However, it is possible to ensure the disruption of work is minimized by planning ahead.
+However, it is possible to ensure the disruption of work is minimized by planning.
 Depending on the severity of the emergency, some businesses may carry on their usual operations remotely.
 Others might be forced to return to an alternate office temporarily or even evacuate entirely.
 The key is being aware of all possible outcomes and having a plan that accounts for each one.

 3) Ensure Business Insurance is Updated to Cover Disaster-Related Damage: